oddin-ai/oddin-documentation/docs/getting-started/for-kols.md

 In Oddin’s dashboard, you can easily keep track of your earnings from ad campaigns.
 There are two main places to view your earnings:

-1. **Main Dashboard Page**
+1. **Dashboard Page**
    On the main page of the dashboard, you’ll find a quick summary of your earnings, clicks, and impressions.
-You can use the date selector to toggle between today’s performance and a monthly overview, giving you an at-a-glance view of your latest activity and rewards.
+You can use the date selector to toggle between custom date ranges, giving you an at-a-glance view of your latest activity and rewards.

 ![Dashboard Page 1](/img/oddin-kol-dashboard-1.jpg)